rowlandcoping/cheese-and-beer/README.md

 USER ACCOUNT PAGE

-Additionally the user account page now has multiple additional options, adding wishlist and contact options to the existing manage address and order fields.
+The user account page now has multiple additional options, adding wishlist and contact options to the existing manage address and order fields.
 The orders and view order pages now provide direct access to the contact form with pre-populated details.
 In fact as the site designer I highly recommend logging in before you use it because it provides so much more functionality.

 WISHLIST